HealthCatalyst/healthcareai-r/README.md

 You want to help?
 Wohoo!
 We welcome that and are willing to help newbies get started.

-First, See [here](CONTRIBUTING.md) for instructions on setting up your development environment
+First, see [here](CONTRIBUTING.md) for instructions on setting up your development environment

 After that's done, *here's the contribution workflow:*